ansonmiu0214/landing-page/content/projects/sessionts.md

 ---
 title: SessionTS
+exerpt: |-
-exerpt: A code generator that generates session type APIs in TypeScript for Node and React.
+  A code generator that generates session type APIs in TypeScript for Node and React, guaranteeing protocol conformance by construction.
 date: 2020-06-18
 tech:
   - TypeScript